 5. You Switch to Energy-Savings Mode

-It can be downright overwhelming emotionally to realize you can’t do it all and need help.
-If you’re an introvert, you know that you turn inward when you feel troubled, so try to conserve your energy.
+It can be overwhelming emotionally to realize you can’t do it all and need help.
+If you’re an introvert, you know you turn inward when you feel troubled, so try to conserve your energy.
 You know how much it takes out of you when you need to recharge your batteries.

 When you let your guard down long enough to say you need help, you know that you will have to explain things, answer the tons of questions the other party will have, and feel pressure on all sides.
 You would rather forgo this whole process, as it will do nothing but deplete your energy surplus.
 Just asking someone to assist you can be so overwhelming that you don’t want to put yourself through it.